How Do You Choose the Right Implant Size for Your Body Shape?

 - Implant-related complications that require revision to restore comfort and shape

-Implant exchange is not automatically required at a fixed time point.
-The decision is based on your anatomy, your goals, and the condition of the implant.
+Breast implants do not need to be replaced on a fixed schedule unless there is a concern.
+The decision to exchange implants dependsis based on your anatomy, your goals, and the condition of the implant.

 What happens if I want to remove my breast implants?

-Implant removal (explant surgery) is an option when implants no longer match your goals or when a complication makes removal the best path forward.
-The planning point many patients do not anticipate is that implants stretch breast tissue over time.
-When they are removed, some patients are left with a deflated appearance unless the surgical plan includes reshaping.
-Depending on your situation, your options may include removal alone, removal with a breast lift, or removal with fat grafting to restore volume without returning to implants.
+Breast Implant removal, also called explant surgery, may be the right choice if your implants no longer reflect your goals or when a complication makes removal the best next step.
+One important consideration is that implants stretch the skin and breast tissue over time.
+After removal, some patients notice a loss of volume or a deflated appearance unless the surgical plan includes reshaping.
+Depending on your anatomy and goals, your options may include implant removal alone, implant removal with a breast lift, or implant removal with fat grafting to restore soft, natural-looking volume without replacing the implants.

 If you are considering removing implants, planning often includes: